rrajesh1979/terraform-provider-ublob/README.md

 Future enhancements
 ----
 - This is an experimental Terraform provider that allows users to create a storage bucket in any of the cloud platforms - AWS, GCP and Azure
+- This Alpha release is to build a working version of the provider.
 - The current release is a basic version that only supports
   - Create resource
   - Destroy resource
-- Future enhancements would bring in
+- ###ToDo
+  - Functional
+  - [ ] Enhanced Read
-  - Enhanced Read, Update, Import
+  - [ ] Implement Update, Import
-  - Support for fine-grained attributes
+  - [ ] Support for fine-grained attributes for storage bucket - ex. permissions, versioning etc.
+  - Non-Functional
-- Add additional test cases
+  - [ ] Add test cases
+  - [ ] Code refactoring
+  - [ ] Improve exception handling
+  - [ ] Better logging and error handling